 Our First Visit to Disneyland Paris

-Staying at the Disneyland Hotel, right at the park’s entrance, made the experience even more special.
-We woke up in the heart of the magic and stayed immersed in it from sunrise to sunset.
+Staying at the Disneyland Hotel, literally steps from the park, made it feel even more special.
+We were right in the middle of the magic from the moment we woke up to the time we crashed at night.

 If you’re dreaming of your own Disneyland Paris adventure, I’ve got all the tips and tricks to help make your trip just as magical (hopefully with fewer surprises!).